manikandan18/AAI510-DL-Team5/README.md

 The dataset contains the midi files of compositions from well-known classical composers like Bach, Beethoven, Chopin, and Mozart.
 The dataset should be labeled with the name of the composer for each score.

+Analysis is done on .mid files only for below composers.

 1-Bach
 2-Beethoven
 3-Chopin